Monaural sound: Compatibility between mono and stereo sound

+Merged stereo

 Sometimes mono sound or monaural can simply refer to a merged pair of stereo channels - also known as "collapsed stereo" or "folded-down stereo".
-Over time some devices have used mono sound amplification circuitry with two or more speakers since it can cut the cost of the hardware.
-Some consumer electronics with stereo RCA outputs have a microswitch in the red RCA output (i.e., the right stereo channel) that disables merging of stereo sound into the white (left stereo channel) RCA output.
+Over time, some devices have used mono sound amplification circuitry with two or more speakers since it can cut the cost of the hardware.
+Some consumer electronics with stereo RCA outputs will merge both channels into the one white RCA output (i.e., the white one) when nothing is connected to the right one, as determined by a microswitch in the red RCA output.
 Common devices with this are VCRs, DVD/Blu-ray players, information appliances, set-top boxes, and the like.
 Video game consoles sometimes have male RCA ends of cables with a proprietary multi-A/V plug on the other end, which prevents automatic stereo merging unless adapters are used.
+Another example of merged stereo is a mono Compact Cassette playing back a stereo recording, whereby its mono reading head inherently sums the stereo channels.

 Disadvantages of merged stereo involve phase cancellations that may have the effect of muffling the final sound output.
 If channels are merged after being sent through a power amplifier but before being connected to a loudspeaker, it places more stress on the loudspeaker.
 It has usually been the practice in recording studios to make separate mixes for mono recordings (rather than folded-down stereo-to-mono), so that the final mono master will avoid the pitfalls of collapsed stereo.
-In video games, merging stereo to mono sound prevents player from discerning what direction distant SFX are coming from, and reverse stereo has a similar setback too.
+In video games, merging stereo to mono sound prevents players from discerning what direction distant SFX are coming from, and reverse stereo has a similar setback too.
 Having an array of loudspeakers connected to their own amplifier outputs can mitigate issues with the electrical load for a single loudspeaker coil and allow the listener to perceive an "image" of sound in the free space between the speakers.

 Mirrored mono

-Mirrored mono sound is the opposite of merged stereo, since it can be a case where media with mono sound that stereo playback devices automatically mirror it with are played on both channels of the receiver.
-It can also mean having a mono input mixed down to stereo amplification circuitry, or a mono system with a headphone output compatible with stereo headphones.
-An example of an application where both merged stereo and mirror mono apply is when a compact audio cassette respectively plays back "summed" stereo channels on a mono reading head, and when a compact cassette recorded with mono sound is played back with a stereo tape head.
+Mirrored mono sound is the opposite of merged stereo.
+An example is Audio CDs, which are natively always stereo so they are mastered with two identical channels when the source material is mono.
+The term also applies where media with mono sound support, such as MP3, is played back on stereo devices that automatically mirror it to two output channels.
+It can also mean a mono system with a headphone output compatible with stereo headphones, or when a Compact Cassette recorded with mono sound is played back with a stereo tape head.

 Other instances of "mirrored mono" also include using the right stereo channel in lieu of a "left" one (or vice versa) where both channels are wired to mirror only one.